SCUTZKX0621/nimo-markdown-cv/index.md

 ```
 B.S. in Software Engineering(Excellent Class) , School of Software Engineering

+- Mastery of knowledge：Data structures and algorithms、 Principles of Computer Composition、Discrete Mathematics etc.
+- English:
+- Scored 582 points in the CET4 and 553 points in the CET6.`2020.12&2021.6`
 ## Experience

 ### **Sustainability - University Innovation Competition** `2021.10 - 2021.12`